mrclay/minify/docs/FAQ.wiki.md

-## Why do the CSS & HTML minifiers add so many line breaks?

-TL;DR: Ignore them.
-They don't add to the output size and if you absolutely want all content on one line you will have to use another tool.

-It's [rumored](https://github.com/yui/yuicompressor/blob/master/doc/README#L43) that some source control tools and old browsers don't like very long lines.
-Compressed files with shorter lines are also easier to diff.

-Since both Minify classes are regex-based, it would be very difficult/error-prone to count characters then try to re-establish context to add line breaks.
-Instead, both classes trade 1 space for 1 line break (`\n`) wherever possible, adding breaks but without adding bytes.

-If you can think of another safe & efficient way to limit lines in these two tools without adding bytes, please  submit a patch, but this is not something anyone should be worrying about.

 ## Minify doesn't compress as much as product XYZ.
 Why not?

 Out of the box, Minify uses algorithms available in PHP, which frankly aren't as solid as competing products, but I consider them _good enough_.
 At this point I don't have time to work on further tweaking, so if you must have _perfect_ minification you can explore the CookBook to plug in other minifiers.
 If you'd like to propose specific tweaks in the algorithm (and don't have a patch), please propose these in the Google Group, not the issue tracker.